liruqi/ParseChat/README.md

 The app is using Parse as backend which is basically free.
 (Free plan: 20 GB File Storage, 20 GB Database Storage, 2 TB Data Transfer, 30 req/s).

-## WHAT'S NEW in 6.4

-- Updated to iOS 9
-- Several changes

 ## FEATURES

 - Live chat between multiple devices